JaneliaSciComp/exllsm-circuit-reconstruction/docs/Parameters.md

 You can export variables into your environment before calling the pipeline, or set them on the same line like this:

-    TMPDIR=/opt/tmp ./examples/demo_small.sh /opt/demo_small
+    TMPDIR=/opt/tmp ./examples/stitching.sh

-Note that the demo scripts set all these directories relative to the TMPDIR by default, so setting TMPDIR sets everything else to the same location.
+Note that the example scripts set all these directories relative to the TMPDIR by default, so setting TMPDIR sets everything else to the same location.

 | Variable   | Default | Description                                                                           |
 |------------|---------|---------------------------------------------------------------------------------------|